semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

   Your public key is safe to share.
 Do **not** share your private key with anyone, including Semgrep.
   :::

-1. Update the `config.yaml` file with the private key generated in step 2:
+1. Update the `config.yaml` file with your private key generated in step 2:

   ```yaml
   inbound: